 In another case, water seeping through brickwork soaked a triple micro-laminate beam.
 The moisture attracted termites, which infested the nearby support beams.
 In this instance, the homeowner had called in a home inspector, who noticed the problem and suggested a structural engineer make an assessment.
 Upon inspection, the structural engineer said that a potentially deadly and catastrophic collapse of the entire home was imminent.

 Your landlord insurance policy doesn't cover these kinds of long-term, chronic problems with your rental property.

+So how often should you schedule a rental home inspection?
+It depends upon several factors.
 If you have crawlspaces or a basement, you might want to invest in a rental home inspection every 2-3 years, or each time your property comes up for re-rental.
 You may also want to inspect this more frequently if you have older plumbing or wiring, or if your home is in an area with a lot of moisture, an extreme climate, or both.

 If your home is newer and was professionally inspected when you bought it, and you don't have major weather extremes, you can probably get away with a longer inspection cycle.

 Another reason to have a rental home inspection is if you are planning a major renovation project anyway.
 Why?
 You don't want to have already committed thousands of dollars to a bathroom remodel only to discover that you need to replace your furnace.
 Conduct a reconnaissance before you march.

 Finally, if your home has never been professionally inspected since you've owned it, do it now.